-The Women's Health and Cancer Rights Act of 1998 ("WHCRA") requires notice that certain reconstructive surgery after a mastectomy is covered to the extent required by law.
-While each Plan provided coverage for such surgery prior to the enactment of this law and may continue to provide this coverage despite being a retiree-only plan, this paragraph provides notice of your rights under the law.
+The Women's Health and Cancer Rights Act of 1998 ("WHCRA") requires that Plans offered under The Dow Chemical Company Medical Care Program provide Participants notice that certain reconstructive surgery after a mastectomy is covered to the extent required by law.
+While each Plan provided coverage for such surgery prior to the enactment of this law, this paragraph provides notice of your rights under the law.
 If a Participant receives benefits covered under the Plan in connection with a mastectomy and elects breast reconstruction, the Plan will provide coverage for: